 3.9.1 Equinor and its contractor developed and implemented a Marine Mammal Monitoring Plan which was submitted to the CNLOPB and associated federal agency (DFO) prior to the commencement of any VSP operations.
-All comments were satisfied in the final version of the plan submitted on May 20, 2020 to the CNLOPB.
+All comments were satisfied in the final version of the plan submitted on April 5, 2022 to the CNLOPB.

-Document reference: EL 1156 Equinor Canada Ltd, Marine Mammal and Sea Turtle Mitigation Plan for Vertical Seismic Profile Programs (final), May 20.
-2020.
+Document reference: EL 1156 Equinor Canada Ltd, Marine Mammal and Sea Turtle Mitigation Plan for Vertical Seismic Profile Programs (final), April 5, 2022.
 (MMSTP)

 - 3.9.2 All aspects of the Statement of Canadian Practice with Respect to the Mitigation of Seismic Sound in the Marine Environment and the MMSTP were implemented.
-There were no sightings of marine mammals or sea turtles which required the implementation of shut down/start up procedures. - 3.9.3 Results from the two VSP operations were submitted to the CNLOPB.
+There were no sightings of marine mammals or sea turtles which required the implementation of shut down/start up procedures. - 3.9.3 Results from the VSP operation were submitted to the CNLOPB within the required 60 days post VSP operations.